NotArb/Jupiter/BOTCONFIG.md

-requests_per_second=5 # Maximum number of requests per second allowed to be dispatched thread_pool_size=5 # Number of threads for dispatching requests queue_timeout_ms=7500 # Timeout for requests in the queue to prevent overload; ensures the queue doesn't grow faster than it is processed proxy_host="" # All proxy settings are optional proxy_port=8002 proxy_user=""
+requests_per_second=5 # Maximum number of requests per second allowed to be dispatched thread_pool_size=5 # Number of threads for dispatching requests queue_timeout_ms=7500 # Timeout for requests in the queue to prevent overload; ensures the queue doesn't grow faster than it is processed always_queue=false # Set to true to make transaction requets always queue to this dispatcher no matter what.
+(The default behavior is to choose a dispatcher with the least amount of requests queued) proxy_host="" # All proxy settings are optional proxy_port=8002 proxy_user=""